 Your building and pest inspection report will advise you of the property’s defects and their location on the day of inspection, along with what will be required to rectify each defect and the type of tradesperson typically required to do so.

-When will I receive my inspection report?
+When will I get my inspection report?

-We’ll always do a same day report, no matter what, it’s our point of difference!
+We’ll always do a same-day report, no matter what, it’s our point of difference!